mscdex/ssh2/README.md

 This is a normal duplex Stream, with the following changes:

-* 'data' events are passed a second (string) argument to the callback, which indicates whether the data is a special type.
-So far the only defined type is 'stderr'.

 * A boolean property 'allowHalfOpen' exists and behaves similarly to the property of the same name for net.Socket.
 When the stream's end() is called, if 'allowHalfOpen' is true, only EOF will be sent (the server can still send data if they have not already sent EOF).
 The default value for this property is `false`.

 * For shell(), an extra function is available: